LichangLovesCS/EE106A-Proj/README.md

 Lingyao Zhang (lingyaoz1995@gmail.com)
 ```

 Note: The robot uses Baxter-frame hardware provided by EE106A course staff at UC Berkeley.
 The robot can solve Rubik's puzzle within a short period of time.
 There are three main components: image processing, cubic solver, and actual hardware manipulation.
 Code details can be found easily in each directory.
+Feel free to contact the developers if you encounter any questions.